tomyreyes/Rate-That-Dad-Joke/README.md

 Ratings - this is an Association Object responsible for the many to many relationship between User and Joke.
 I am using a model for Ratings because I wanted to store ratings, as well as both foreign keys.

-To prevent users from receiving the same joke, I query the current user from the database and check check the relationship between the User and Joke.
+To prevent users from receiving the same joke, I query the current user from the database and check the relationship between the User and Joke.
 If the joke's id coming from [icanhazdadjoke's API](https://icanhazdadjoke.com/api) can be found, I make another request to the API.

 ## Future Additions: